Riverside Car Accident Lawyer

-The Statute of Limitations in Car Crash Claims
+The Statute of Limitations in Riverside Car Accident Claims

-When filing a personal injury claim in California, you will have two years from the date of the accident to seek compensation.
+When filing a car accident claim in Riverside, California, you will have two years from the date of the accident to seek compensation.
 Claims against the government must be filed within six months from the time of the accident.
 These deadlines are referred to as the statute of limitations.

 It’s crucial to file your claim with the courts before the statute of limitations expires.
 If the statute of limitations has passed, your case could be dismissed, and you could be unable to recover any compensation for your accident.

 Auto Insurance in a Fault State for Car Accidents

 California is a fault state for auto insurance purposes.
 This means that you’ll need to go through the at-fault driver’s auto insurance policy to get a portion of your losses recovered.
 The state has minimum requirements on these policies, which includes:

 - $15,000 per person/$30,000 per accident coverage for bodily injury

 - $3,500 in uninsured motorist property damage